BBC faces £5,000 bomb scare bill, says police commissioner

 Greater Manchester's police and crime commissioner Tony Lloyd said he would write to complain.
 The BBC said it had discussed the incident with police.

-It is understood the package was required by the BBC's Panorama programme and was not part of an investigation testing security measures.'Not right'
+It is understood the package was required by the BBC's Panorama programme and was not part of an investigation testing security measures.

 Mr Lloyd said the incident had cost police about £5,000 and "caused severe disruption to the emergency services".